swagatamondalahona/Assigment5/README.md

 We can send data from **parent to child using props**.

 For example, I passed data from the App component to the My Stack component.
+## ❓ Common FAQ

+### 1. Where can we deploy the site?

+We can deploy the site on any hosting platform.
+For example, Netlify, Vercel, or Cloudflare Pages.

+I deployed my project on **Vercel**.

+### 2. Do we have to use TypeScript?

+No. We can use either TypeScript or JavaScript.

+I used **TypeScript** in this project.

+### 3. Can we change the title, logo, and colors?

+Yes.
+We can change the project title, logo, and colors.

+I used my own title, logo, and color design for this project.

+### 4. Where do we get the technology logos/icons?

+We can get technology logos from different websites or use image URLs.

+I used technology logo URLs in my JSON data.

 To send something from **child to parent**, we can pass a function from the parent to the child.
 The child can then call that function when needed.